Quicr/quicr-protocol-spec/moq-proto.md

 based on the setting of `IS_RELIABLE` flag.

 `PUBLISH` messages per name are sent over their own QUIC Stream or as QUIC DATAGRAM based on `IS_RELILABLE` setting.

-CJ for reliable stuff ...
-I would propose use the same stream for all the objects in the same group but different streams otherwise.
+When using QUIC streams, all the objects belonging to a group are sent on the same QUIC Stream, whereas, different groups are sent in their own QUIC Streams.

 ## Congestion Control